mozilla-l10n/localizer-documentation/src/tools/mercurial/tracking_back_string_to_bug.md

 ![Searchfox](../../assets/images/mercurial/searchfox.png)

-We can further refine results to only localization files by using `locales/en-US` in the `Path filter` field in the top right to limit search results to localization files.
+You can further refine results to only localization files by using specific localization file extensions in the `Path filter` field in the top right:
+* For Firefox: limit the search to `.ftl` or `.properties` files.
+You can find information on the file from its [CONTEXT](../pontoon/ui.md#context).
+Or you can use `{.ftl,.properties}` to only show files with those extensions.
+* For Android: limit the search to `.xml` files.

 ![Searchfox](../../assets/images/mercurial/searchfox-path.png)